 |---|---|---|---|---|

-¹ Where local recycling accepts lightly soiled kraft paper.
+¹ Where local recycling or composting facilities accept lightly soiled paper or certified fiber packaging.

 5. Expert Insights & Industry Trends